 Please submit math equations as editable text and not as images.
 Present simple formulae in line with normal text where possible and use the solidus (/) instead of a horizontal line for small fractional terms, e.g., X/Y. In principle, variables are to be presented in italics.
 Powers of e are often more conveniently denoted by exp.
 Number consecutively any equations that have to be displayed separately from the text (if referred to explicitly in the text).

 For original articles (research, short communications), at least 75% of the references must be from the Web of Science Core Collection and at the same time from the last decade.
-Also the DOI number must be included at the end of each reference.
+Also the DOI and PMid number (if available) must be included at the end of each reference.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 References in abstract should be avoided.
 Unpublished results; personal communications and thesis are not allowed.
 Citation of a reference as "in press" implies that the item has been accepted for publication.